#GetMoneywise - Financial planning mistakes parents with disabled children typically make

 It's an approach that financial planning expert Jitendra Solanki says is critical when you are raising a child with a disability.
 Solanki is passionate about helping such families to take away their anxieties and that led him to start PlanSpecialNeeds, a website that aims to empower them.

 Solanki says the idea was born after watching the struggles that families of children with disabilities experience.
-His wife, who is an occupational therapist, played a strong part in pushing him to act in this direction as well.
+His wife, who is a disability expert, played a strong part in pushing him to act in this direction as well.

 A special needs family requires a proper guidance as there are emotional and financial aspects involved in planning.
 A comprehensive special need plan encompasses financial aspects, legal planning matters, emotional concerns along with social and family support needs. - Jitendra Solanki, Financial planner